 It took me awhile to warm up to him on this one just because of that!

 One thing I don’t quite get about the kitchen is why the table they put with the large banquette is so tiny.

 The Bar and Living Room:

 Lea Thompson plays Kathryn Kennish.

-The set designers made Bay’s room colorful and artistic like her biological mother Regina’s apartment.
+The set designers made Bay’s room colorful like her biological mother Regina’s apartment.